ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

  		*	This is the same as "s1" in the Bowers et al (2017) FST for Odawa
 	*	w1, the independent order third person agreement that is usually deleted, and opaquely blocks short vowel deletion
  		*	This is the same as "w5" in the Bowers et al (2017) FST for Odawa
- 	*	V, a stand-in for what becomes the second half of a long vowel with certain preterit and delayed imperative forms in the VAIs.
+ 	*	V1, triggers vowel lengthening with certain preterit and delayed imperative forms in the VAIs.

 ## Organization